shuluoshu/shuluoshu.github.io/README.md

 - 1 Paper accepted by ECCV2022!
 - Won the Champion both in the Pitch Localization and Camera Calibration Track in SoccerNet Challenge (CVPR2022)!
 - 2 Papers accepted by ACM MM 2022!
-- 1 Paper accepted by KDD 2022!
+- 1 Paper accepted by KDD 2022 !(oral)
 - 2 Papers accepted by CVPR 2022!
 - 1 Paper accepted by AAAI 2022.
 - 2 Papers accepted by ICCV 2021.